llegomark/randommusings/src/content/blog/gun-ownership.md

 ## The Road Ahead

-This is my story – as a Filipino, as a man, as a father, and most certainly, as a gun owner.
+This is my story – as an individual, as a man, as a father, and most certainly, as a gun owner.
 My journey has been less about the destination and more about the transformation – the evolution of a person learning to bear the enormous cross of responsibility.
 I have grappled with societal judgment, familial concerns, and my internal contemplations, only to emerge more introspective, more centered.

 To those who share this experience or are inching towards it, remember this – the path of gun ownership is as much about power as it is about restraint.
 It is about vigilance and discipline, an unspoken commitment to safety.
 We bear a formidable weight, but remember, we do so locked, loaded, and prepared.